 Transcendental Meditation is a powerful antidote to PTS

-There are several peer reviewed studies that indicate that a short four day course in TM achieves rapid and sustainable relief from PTS symptoms.
-Even more significant is that these studies show that twice daily meditation then brings relief from symptoms within days, not the months and years required with other methods.
+There are several peer reviewed studies that indicate that after a short four day course in TM sufferers experience rapid and sustainable relief from PTS symptoms.
+Th ereal significance is that twice daily meditation then brings relief from symptoms within days, not the months and years required with other methods.

-But that is not all, there is a new approach to psychotherapy called the human givens approach that also routinely provides fast sustainable relief from PTS symptoms.
+But that is not all, there is a new and holistic approach to psychotherapy called the human givens approach that also routinely provides fast sustainable relief from PTS symptoms.

 The NHRT is setting up a formal demonstration and action research project

 This is why, we now seek funding to run a formal demonstration to show how well these methods will work in the field.
 With this funding we want to show the Ukrainian health authorities how this combined approach is the answer to their burgeoning mental health crisis.
 A crisis that will otherwise cripple their economy and further damage social cohesion.

 For this reason, our parent charity, the Natural Health Research Trust (NHRT) wants to raise £76,500.
 The goal is to use action research methods to show the Ukrainian health authorities, and the NGO community, the best ways to adopt these approaches across the wider community.
 Our hope is that a successful demonstration will convince the Ukrainian government to release the resources necessary to treat the 500,000 plus severe sufferers in and so avert the looming catastrophe.

 As regular readers will already know, with 500,000 new meditators in Ukraine, the county will achieve the powerful 1% effect or what is otherwise known as the Maharishi effect.
 I appreciate that new readers may be startled to learn that several studies show that whenever 1% of a community or country learns the Transcendental Meditation technique, then marvellous things start to happen to the rest of the community.